keystonejs/keystone/.changeset/cool-birds-call.md

 '@keystone-next/auth': patch
 ---

-Fixed auth init and sign in pages showing for a short amount of time after submitting on the init/sign in pages and seeing a loading spinner.
+Fixed the init/sign in page showing for a short amount of time after submitting on the init/sign in page and seeing a loading spinner.